 - Speakers can be arranged for Asbestos Awareness education sessions to community groups, work places, TAFE apprentices in the plumbing, electrical, mechanical, painting and decorating, Probus, Rotary, Church groups and many other organisations throughout Victoria

 - We conduct tutorials to medical students, nursing students and allied health students in Victoria

 - ACV/GARDS works with various Universities such as Monash and Melbourne University on various projects such as social, health, environmental etc.

-- A quarterly newsletter, information booklets and pamphlets are provided to keep members and the community up to date with asbestos news
+- A six monthly newsletter, information booklets and pamphlets are provided to keep members and the community up to date with asbestos news

 - A library of books, videos, CDs, DVDs and manuals can be borrowed free of charge